NordicESMhub/GEO4962/_episodes/05-simulations.md

 export EXPNAME=CO2
 </pre>

-Then copy files from abel to norStore project area.
+Then copy the archived files from abel to the norStore project area.

+*It is sometimes sensible to also copy the run files and even the case directory, but that should not be necessary for this lesson.*

 <font color="red">On Abel:</font>

-<pre>ssh login.nird.sigma2.no 'mkdir -p /projects/NS1000K/GEO4962/outputs/$USER/runs'
-ssh login.nird.sigma2.no 'mkdir -p /projects/NS1000K/GEO4962/outputs/$USER/archive'
+<pre>ssh login.nird.sigma2.no 'mkdir -p /projects/NS1000K/GEO4962/outputs/$USER/archive'

-rsync -avz /work/users/$USER/f2000.T31T31.$EXPNAME $USER@login.nird.sigma2.no:/projects/NS1000K/GEO4962/outputs/$USER/runs/.

 rsync -avz /work/users/$USER/archive/f2000.T31T31.$EXPNAME $USER@login.nird.sigma2.no:/projects/NS1000K/GEO4962/outputs/$USER/archive/.
 </pre>